pingcap/docs/v3.1/reference/tools/data-migration/usage-scenarios/best-practice-dm-shard.md

 You can easily conclude from [Merge and Replicate Data from Sharded Tables](/v3.1/reference/tools/data-migration/features/shard-merge.md#principles) that DM's sharding DDL lock is a mechanism for coordinating the execution of DDL operations to the downstream from multiple upstream sharded tables.

-Therefore, when you find any sharding DDL lock on `DM-master` through `show-ddl-locks` command, or any `unresolvedGroups` or `blockingDDLs` on some DM-workers through `query-status` command, do not rush to manually release the sharding DDL lock through `unlock-ddl-lock` or `break-ddl-lock`.
+Therefore, when you find any sharding DDL lock on `DM-master` through `show-ddl-locks` command, or any `unresolvedGroups` or `blockingDDLs` on some DM-workers through `query-status` command, do not rush to manually release the sharding DDL lock through `unlock-ddl-lock` or `break-ddl-lock` commands.

 Instead, you can: